What are IgG deficiencies?

 or antibodies.
 These antibodies are made by the plasma cells.
 They are let loose throughout

 the body to help kill bacteria, viruses, and other germs.
-The body makes 5 major types
+There are several types

 What causes IgG deficiencies?

 IgG deficiency may be primary or secondary.
 Researchers don't know what causes primary

 IgG deficiency, but genetics may play a role.
 Secondary IgG deficiency may be caused

 What are the symptoms of an IgG deficiency?